HackFromAI/Hack-From-AI/README.md

 # Hack-From-AI
 Hack From AI - Awesome

-A hack executed by AI
+"A hack executed by AI"
 OR
-A hack of an AI system
+"A hack of an AI system"